 Under the BBAY financial aid system, loan funds are generally provided by the Federal Direct Loan Program in two disbursements for each academic year.
 The disbursements are usually received two to four weeks into the first course of a payment period.
 These factors, together with the timing of students beginning their programs, affect our operating cash flow.
 In a term-based Title IV environment, Title IV disbursements are generally based on three academic terms per year and institutions operating on this basis are generally allowed to bring in depending on which term the student begins in anywhere from 33% to 100% of a student's academic year financial aid at the start of a term, with the majority of such amounts being treated as unrestricted cash and deferred revenue (or a student deposit liability depending on if the course had begun or not) until the revenue is recognized.
 In BBAY, Title IV disbursements are generally based on a 24-credit academic year/12-credit payment period for undergraduate students and a 12-credit academic year/6-credit payment period for graduate students.
 Institutions operating on this basis are generally allowed to bring in up to 50% of a student's academic year financial aid at the start of a program.
-If this financial aid is received for courses that have begun, then it is treated as unrestricted cash and deferred revenue until the revenue is recognized.
-If the financial aid is received for courses that have not yet begun, then it is treated as restricted cash and a student deposit liability.
+If this financial aid is received for courses that have begun, then it is treated as restricted cash and a student deposit liability.
 As a result of our move to BBAY, we receive a greater proportion of student financial aid prior to the time courses have begun, which has resulted in the shift of unrestricted cash to restricted cash and caused a significant increase in our restricted cash amount between December 31, 2009 and December 31, 2010.